10m+

 A digital estate plan is a document or set of instructions that outlines how a person's digital assets and online accounts should be managed or disposed of after their death or incapacity.

-These digital assets may include emails, social media accounts, online banking and investment accounts, digital photos and videos and other forms of digital property.
+Digital assets may include emails, social media accounts, online banking and investment accounts, photos and videos, and other forms of digital property.

 Do I need a digital estate plan?